So he didn't have to give away anything of his own.

 You cannot let the good foundation that you've laid here go to waste.

-He's he's just at an age now and a place, college, where everything you've taught him is under assault.
+He's just at an age now and a place, college, where everything you've taught him is under assault.

-You need to sit him down and tell him that he is under assault in this way, and and that the people doing this are really afraid of people like him for uh reasons that he may not understand.
+You need to sit him down and tell him that he's under assault in this way.

-They don't want limits on morality, they don't want anybody being in charge of what's right or wrong.
+They don't want anybody being in charge of what's right or wrong.

 They don't value American traditions, and he does.

-He's got to understand that as such, they're not interested in getting along with him, they're not interested in learning what he thinks.
+He's got to understand that as such, they're not interested in getting along with him.

-And you know, his his education means something.
+And his education means something.

 It's an individual effort, really.

-he's gotta almost become um you know stiff-spined and uh and an evangel about it.
+To him and the country and everything else, he's got to almost become stiff-spined and an evangel about it.

 This stuff matters.